The biggest NFL records that could be broken in 2018

 Other milestones worth noting:

-Miami Dolphins running back Frank Gore (14,026 career rushing yards) needs just 76 more to pass Hall of Famer Curtis Martin for fourth place all-time.
+Miami Dolphins running back Frank Gore (14,026 career rushing yards) needs just 76 more to pass Hall of Famer Curtis Martin for fourth place.
 Gore also needs five touchdowns to become the 25th player in NFL history with 100.

-Free-agent running back Adrian Peterson (12,276 career rushing yards) needs 37 more to move past Hall of Famer Jim Brown for 10th all-time.
+Free-agent running back Adrian Peterson (12,276 career rushing yards) needs 37 more to move past Hall of Famer Jim Brown for 10th.

 Brady (66,159 career passing yards) needs 3,841 more to join Manning, Brett Favre and Brees in the 70,000-yard club.